cconzen/ReadingOrderRecalculation/README.md

-# PageXML Reading Order Correction
+# PageXML Reading Order Recalculation

 This is a simple rule-based script for correcting the reading order of a PageXML file.
 It is meant to post process results of a layout recognition using Transkribus or Loghi.